HISTORY & WHAT TO EXPECT

 THE FLOUR

 While many mills in the Netherlands pump water, ours is a grain-grinding mill.
 De Zwaan can turn hundreds of pounds of wheat into flour in a matter of hours.
-We also occasionally mill others grains such as corn or barley.
+We also occasionally mill other grains such as corn or barley.
 Please note that flour is not currently available as we are working to become re-certified.

 36